Interactimation/aCourseInInteractiveTexts/courseContent.md

 #### Congratulations on your new webpage!
 Copy and send the URL to anyone you like!

-## WRITING: _Blog_
+## WRITING: _Journal_

-**Create an online Publication (the word "blog" throughout is used for convenience) - you can host it as a sort of [brutalist website](https://brutalistwebsites.com/) on Glitch (I can recommend the [w3schools](https://www.w3schools.com/html/) and [Free Code Camp](https://www.freecodecamp.org) tutorial spaces) but any platform will do and most will provide tools for you
+**Create an online Journal (You can think of this as a "blog" or a "publication" or just a "site" - but the word "journal" throughout is used for convenience) - you can host it as a sort of [brutalist website](https://brutalistwebsites.com/) on Glitch (I can recommend the [w3schools](https://www.w3schools.com/html/) and [Free Code Camp](https://www.freecodecamp.org) tutorial spaces) but any platform will do and most will provide tools for you
 Consider [different platforms](https://medium.com/)
 Try [different tools](https://wordpress.com)
+You might be interested [platforms that support markdown](https://www.quora.com/Whats-the-best-blogging-platform-for-programmers-with-markdown-support-syntax-highlighting-and-an-online-dashboard-Custom-themes-would-also-be-great)
-Experiment, but settle; what's important is creating the public facing space for your personal writing
+Experiment, but settle; what's important is creating the public-facing space for your personal writing

-**These blogs exist as places to do some public, personal writing - to share research  and to establish your online presence on subjects related to our inquiries into interactive texts - YOU MAY CONSIDER THIS IS AN EXERCISE IN THE BRANDING OF YOUR OWN DEVELOPED CONTENT**
+**These journals exist as places to do some public, personal writing - to share research  and to establish your online presence on subjects related to our inquiries into interactive texts - YOU MAY CONSIDER THIS IS AN EXERCISE IN THE BRANDING OF YOUR OWN DEVELOPED CONTENT**

-## EXERCISE/RESEARCH: _First Blog post should come out of your research into Algorithmically Derived Texts_
+## EXERCISE/RESEARCH: _First journal post can come out of your research into "Algorithmically Derived" Texts_

 You can write an essay, compile information, make lists, organize your thoughts - but do so for public consumption
 Strive to make connections, to make things clear
 * Imagine a reader
 * Explain to them

-**MORE (possible) RESEARCH: For your first blog post:**
+**MORE (possible) RESEARCH: For your first journal post:**
 Fluxus "Scripts"
 Elizabot
 Lorem Ipsum
 Random Quote Generators

-**You will make at least 10 blog posts over the semester**
+**You will make at least 10 journal posts over the semester - You can choose to get started with this one**

 ----

-> HOW TO BLOG:
+> HOW TO Journal:
 * Start every writing session by creating your daily "headcleaner" paragraphs - this can be on your subject or not, you're doing this to grease the wheels, but any random thoughts on the subject you can put together will always help!
 * Present, in writing, your research
 * Supply images and other media by links or embeds
 * Cite sources

-**Excellence Points are available from the work you will be doing with your blog**
+**Excellence Points are available from the work you will be doing with your journal**

 ----